shivamshishodia/springboot-rabbitmq/README.md

 ### Producer

+- Connection is establised not at the boot time but when RabbitTemplate calls `convertAndSend`.
 - If the exchange and queues are not created manually, RabbitTemplate will create them when `convertAndSend` method is called.

+### Consumer

+- Connection is establised at boot time.